Tuvalu

 Time

-Tuvalu (/tuːˈvɑːluː/ ⓘ too-VAH-loo),[7] formerly known as the Ellice Islands, is an island country in the Polynesian subregion of Oceania in the Pacific Ocean, about midway between Hawaii and Australia.
+Tuvalu (/tuːˈvɑːluː/ ⓘ too-VAH-loo)[7] is an island country in the Polynesian subregion of Oceania in the Pacific Ocean, about midway between Hawaii and Australia.
 It lies east-northeast of the Santa Cruz Islands (which belong to the Solomon Islands), northeast of Vanuatu, southeast of Nauru, south of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna, and north of Fiji.

 Tuvalu is composed of three reef islands and six atolls spread out between the latitude of 5° and 10° south and between the longitude of 176° and 180°.
 They lie west of the International Date Line.[8]
-The 2017 census determined that Tuvalu had a population of 10,645, making it the second-least populous country in the world, behind Vatican City.
-Its total land area is 26 square kilometres (10 sq mi).
+The 2017 census determined that Tuvalu had a population of 10,645,[9] making it the second-least populous country in the world, behind Vatican City, and the least populous country where English is an official language.
+Tuvalu's total land area is 26 square kilometres (10 sq mi).

 A referendum was held in 1974 to determine whether the Gilbert Islands and Ellice Islands should each have their own administration.[16]
 As a result, the Gilbert and Ellice Islands colony legally ceased to exist on 1 October 1975; on 1 January 1976, the old administration was officially separated,[17] and two separate British colonies, Kiribati and Tuvalu, were formed.
 On 1 October 1978, Tuvalu became fully independent as a sovereign state within the Commonwealth, and is a constitutional monarchy with King Charles III as King of Tuvalu.
 On 5 September 2000, Tuvalu became the 189th member of the United Nations.